larnin/Spectrum/Spectrum.Plugins.ServerMod/Readme.md

 Permission: __HOST__
 Use: !settings reload
 Reloads the settings from file.
+&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;!settings autoSpecReturnToLobby [true/false]
+Whether or not to return to lobby if the host is the last play in the server and is autospectating.
 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;!settings playVote [true/false]
 Allows players to vote for maps on the playlist with the __!play__ command.
 If true, __!play <map>__ acts as an alias for `!vote y play <map>`